Read “Supporting The Indy Means Supporting Young Journalists Like Me” for another young writer’s perspective.

 I noticed most people working on The Indy were volunteers.
 I quickly sent in my resumé and was invited by the paper’s editors to attend the February 2019 editorial meeting where contributors would debrief on the latest issue and plan for the next.

-Within minutes of arriving, I was sweating profusely—because I was nervous but also because The Indy’s small office, wall-papered in old issue covers, was packed with people feverishly discussing subjects that I had a lot to say about.
-I felt at home, surrounded by other political junkies and activists.
+Within minutes of arriving, I was sweating profusely — because I was nervous but also because The Indy’s small office, wall-papered in old issue covers, was packed with people feverishly discussing subjects that I had a lot to say about.
+I felt at home, surrounded by other political junkies and radicals.

 I’ve been able to do a lot of reporting, too.
 My first article was about a man who was shot in the face by Immigration and Customs Enforcement (ICE) in Sunset Park.
 I have covered early morning ICE watches, interviewed COVID-concerned Rikers Island prisoners by phone and reported from the streets on the burgeoning Black Lives Matter movement.